Kearsney College: Boarding Houses

-There are five boarding establishments - four senior houses and one junior house.
-They are Finningley (blue), Gillingham (red), Pembroke (green), Sheffield (yellow) and Haley (house for student's first year of boarding).
+There are five boarding houses - four senior houses and one junior house.
+They are Finningley (blue), Gillingham (red), Pembroke (green), Sheffield (yellow) and Haley (house for students' first year of boarding).
 Finningley is named after the town of Finningley in South Yorkshire, England.
-Gillingham is named after Gillingham, Kent, England Where Sir Liege Hulett lived as a young man Pembroke is named after the town of Pembroke, Pembrokeshire, Wales.
-Sheffield is named after Sheffield in South Yorkshire, England where Sir Liege Hulett moved to following his time in Gillingham.
+Gillingham is named after Gillingham, Kent, England, where Sir Liege Hulett lived as a young man Pembroke is named after the town of Pembroke, Pembrokeshire, Wales.
+Sheffield is named after Sheffield in South Yorkshire, England, where Sir Liege Hulett moved following his time in Gillingham.